Skip to Content

 Cut setting to use in Cricut Design Space

-You can check out this article to know my technique to make an easy test cut.
+You can check out this article to learn my technique to make an easy test cut.

 Materials and tools required

-I bought 36″ of this marine-grade vinyl from Script Designs and the same dimension of transfer paper.
-With the delivery and taxes, it cost me $25.
+I bought 36″ of this marine-grade vinyl and the same dimension of transfer paper.
+With the delivery and taxes, it costs me $25.

-I have no idea how much similar lettering can cost on a boat (if you know, feel free to tell me in a comment!), but I’m pretty sure my solution makes it a good deal!
+I have no idea how much similar lettering can cost on a boat (if you know, feel free to tell me in a comment!), but I’m pretty sure making my own boat decal with my Cricut makes it a good deal!
 What do you think?

 So, are you willing to try it too?